Luke 4

 “The Spirit of the Lord, upon Me.”
 The saying of the prophet Isaiah refers to proclaiming that the beloved Son of God has the same Holy Spirit as the Father, which is confirmed here by saying, “the Spirit of the Lord, upon Me.”

 “Because He anointed Me to preach good news to the poor.”
-The Father Himself does not look to the earthly possessions of humans, which is why the beloved Son of God came here on earth and gave the good news to the poor.
+The Father Himself does not look to the earthly possessions of humans; that is why the beloved Son came here on earth and gave the good news to the poor.

 “He has sent Me to heal the broken in heart.”
 This portion of the verse, including “to heal the broken in heart,” is part of the original Gospel of Luke.
-The “broken in heart” in this place is not the physical heart that is broken but the spiritual heart that drifted away from the Lord’s teaching.
-The beloved Son of God Himself becomes the bridge for those who drift away to have the path to walk back to the Father.
+The “broken in heart,” in this place, is not the physical heart that is broken, but it is the spiritual heart that drifted away from the Lord’s teaching.
+And the beloved Son Himself becomes the bridge for those who drift away to have the path to walk back to the Father.

 “To proclaim pardon to the captives.”
-Here, first, think about what the Lord wants to tell you.
-What is it to be captivated?
-Not the earthly body, but the soul itself that has turned away from the Lord after receiving Him as the Savior and has been captivated by the sinful nature of humans.
+Here, first, think about what the Lord wants to tell us.
+What is to be captivated?
+Not the earthly body, but the soul itself that has turned away from the Lord after receiving Him as the Savior, has been captivated by the sinful nature of humans.
 This saying refers to the time after the Holy Spirit has been given to humans and does not refer only to His own people; all humans are His people as well.

 “And recovering of sight to the blind.”
-The “recovering of sight” becomes a different thing in this place; the eye that used to look at the abominable things, that what is blind here, and the Lord comes to help them see the truth.
+The “recovering of sight” becomes a different thing at this place.
+The eye of the physical body that is blind here.
+The eye that used to look at the abominable things, that is blind here, and the Lord comes to help them see the truth.

 “To set at liberty them that are oppressed.”
-All humans that come to accept the Lord, not only accept alone but stay firm under His protection, those the Lord will set free from being oppressed by human sinful nature.
+All humans who come to accept the Lord, not only accept alone, but stay firm under His protection, the Lord will set them free from being oppressed by humans’ sinful nature.

 “To proclaim the favorable year of the Lord.”
-The beloved Son of God has come to proclaim the favorable year of the Lord since His birth, death, and resurrection.
-From that point on, it becomes the favorable year of the Lord for all humans to come to be with the Lord.
+The beloved Son of God has come to proclaim the acceptable year of the Lord since His birth, death, and resurrection.
+From that point on, it becomes the acceptable year of the Lord for all humans to come to be with the Lord.

 “The Spirit of the Lord, upon Me.”
 The saying of the prophet Isaiah refers to proclaiming that the beloved Son of God has the same Holy Spirit as the Father, which is confirmed here by saying, “the Spirit of the Lord, upon Me.”

 “Because He anointed Me to preach good news to the poor.”
-The Father Himself does not look to the earthly possessions of humans, which is why the beloved Son of God came here on earth and gave the good news to the poor.
+The Father Himself does not look to the earthly possessions of humans; that is why the beloved Son came here on earth and gave the good news to the poor.

 “He has sent Me to heal the broken in heart.”
 This portion of the verse, including “to heal the broken in heart,” is part of the original Gospel of Luke.
-The “broken in heart” in this place is not the physical heart that is broken but the spiritual heart that drifted away from the Lord’s teaching.
-The beloved Son of God Himself becomes the bridge for those who drift away to have the path to walk back to the Father.
+The “broken in heart,” in this place, is not the physical heart that is broken, but it is the spiritual heart that drifted away from the Lord’s teaching.
+And the beloved Son Himself becomes the bridge for those who drift away to have the path to walk back to the Father.

 “To proclaim pardon to the captives.”
-Here, first, think about what the Lord wants to tell you.
-What is it to be captivated?
-Not the earthly body, but the soul itself that has turned away from the Lord after receiving Him as the Savior and has been captivated by the sinful nature of humans.
+Here, first, think about what the Lord wants to tell us.
+What is to be captivated?
+Not the earthly body, but the soul itself that has turned away from the Lord after receiving Him as the Savior, has been captivated by the sinful nature of humans.
 This saying refers to the time after the Holy Spirit has been given to humans and does not refer only to His own people; all humans are His people as well.

 “And recovering of sight to the blind.”
-The “recovering of sight” becomes a different thing in this place; the eye that used to look at the abominable things, that what is blind here, and the Lord comes to help them see the truth.
+The “recovering of sight” becomes a different thing at this place.
+The eye of the physical body that is blind here.
+The eye that used to look at the abominable things, that is blind here, and the Lord comes to help them see the truth.

 “To set at liberty them that are oppressed.”
-All humans that come to accept the Lord, not only accept alone but stay firm under His protection, those the Lord will set free from being oppressed by human sinful nature.
+All humans who come to accept the Lord, not only accept alone, but stay firm under His protection, the Lord will set them free from being oppressed by humans’ sinful nature.

 “To proclaim the favorable year of the Lord.”
-The beloved Son of God has come to proclaim the favorable year of the Lord since His birth, death, and resurrection.
-From that point on, it becomes the favorable year of the Lord for all humans to come to be with the Lord.
+The beloved Son of God has come to proclaim the acceptable year of the Lord since His birth, death, and resurrection.
+From that point on, it becomes the acceptable year of the Lord for all humans to come to be with the Lord.

 And He rolled up the scroll, gave it back to the attendant, sat down, and the eyes of all in the synagogue were fixed upon Him .